 Going the extra mile

-Cleaver’s has also taken the extra step of becoming 100 percent carbon neutral – a massive undertaking for a meat production business.
-Because it’s impossible for such a business to be zero emission, Cleaver’s has achieved this by offsets.
+Cleaver’s has also taken the extra step of becoming 100 percent carbon neutral.
+It’s a massive undertaking for a meat production business.
+Because it’s impossible for such a business to be zero-emission, Cleaver’s has achieved this by offsets.

-“Because we have the big picture view of: treat people well, treat animals well and treat the land well, we think we should be trying to get our producers to leave the land in better shape than they got it – it’s all about stewardship,” da Silva says.
+“We have the big picture view of ‘treat people well, treat animals well and treat the land well’,” da Silva says.
+“We think we should be trying to get our producers to leave the land in better shape than they got it.
+It’s all about stewardship

 “To come good on that world view, being carbon neutral was something we felt we had to do.
 Every animal, every product, every process in our business is now carbon neutral.”

-Moondarra has introduced new sustainable, zero-plastic packaging for their blueberries, and are now selling their 125g punnets in a container made from a sugar cane base and a film made out of eucalyptus.
+Moondarra has introduced new sustainable, zero-plastic blueberry packaging.
+It sells 125g punnets in a container made from sugar cane and a film made out of eucalyptus.